Porsil/planet-match/README.md

 -   **Frameworks, Libraries & Programs Used**

     -   [Google Fonts](https://fonts.google.com/) were used to import the 'Orbitron' font into the style.css file.
 This font is used throughout all pages of the website.
+    -   [Font Awesome](https://fontawesome.com/) was used for the social media icons in the footer.
     -   [Gitpod](https://gitpod.io/) was used for version control by utilizing the Gitpod terminal to commit to Git and push to [Github](https://github.com/) which then stored the project code.
     -   [Balsamiq](https://balsamiq.com/) was used to create the wireframe for the website.
     -   Microsoft Paint was used to create the planet images.